 In the past three years, this region of the city has emerged as another frontier of innovation due to cheaper rents.
 If you're staying downtown, you could possibly walk to spots in North Central and Wagener Terrace, but NoMo is a trudge.
 If it's hot and you'd rather not risk crossing a multi-lane highway on foot, grab a bike or fire up a ride-sharing app.

-Avocado toast and Onyx coffee at the Daily make for a good way to start the day.
+Avocado toast and coffee at the Daily make for a good way to start the day.
 For lunch, relax with a plate of chargrilled oysters and fried chicken on Leon's patio.
 During happy hour, allow the fine staff at Edmund's Oast to pour you a creative cocktail or a hard-to-find beer from its massive collection.
-Have a few snacks at Edmund's, like the charcuterie plate, and then walk next door for a Mediterranean-influenced feast at Butcher & Bee.
+Have a few snacks at Edmund's, like the charcuterie plate, and then check out Santi’s for tacos and margaritas.
 If you’re in a meaty mood, check out Rodney Scott’s BBQ for pulled pork, and then head to Lewis Barbecue for brisket.

 North Charleston may not have the scenic landscape of downtown Charleston, but it's a must-visit for its diversity of cuisines.
 It can be overwhelming to traverse the chain restaurants, but mom-and-pop places can be found in between.
 The burgeoning neighborhood of Park Circle is an easy start, but the best way to explore North Charleston is to check out this map of places to hit between downtown and the CHS Airport.
 Amazing tacos and Vietnamese fare await.
 If you're not on the way to catch a flight, put your name in for a table at EVO Pizzeria and wait across the street at hip wine bar Stems & Skins for a few glasses from the esoteric labels and interesting small plates.
 Once your table is ready at EVO, be sure to order the Pork Trifecta.